 Graduate applicants, with the support of the department, can defer their term of application up to four terms i.e. Fall 2020 to Fall 2021.
 You can only defer to winter or fall terms since those are the terms we admit for the MS program.
 You have up until the end of the term you were admitted to submit this form and change your admission.
 If you were admitted for Fall 2020, for example, you would need to send us the form before Fall 2020 ends (in December).
 If you do not attend a course in your term of admission and do not submit the change of term form by the end of that term your admission will be cancelled.

 If you need to update your admission, complete the Admission Update form and submit to the ECE office for approval.

-Up to twelve quarter credits of transfer credit can be accepted as elective, pending advisor approval.
+Up to 15 quarter credits or 9 semester credits of transfer credit can be accepted as elective, pending advisor approval.
 Credit that has been applied toward any master's degree cannot be used toward a second master's degree at PSU.

 Please note you must comply with all policies listed in the PSU Bulletin and Office of Graduate Studies.

 Thesis and Coursework Options

 The Master of Science program has two options, each requiring 45 credits: thesis or coursework-only.

 For the M.S. thesis option, students take 24 credits of approved ECE graduate lecture classes, 12 credits of approved graduate electives and nine credits of ECE 503: Thesis.
 The thesis credits require the student to research, develop, write, and publicly defend an approved thesis.
 Though students are accepted for the M.S. thesis program and are assigned an interim faculty adviser, they must be accepted by a thesis adviser and submit an adviser-approved course study plan following one of the Graduate Tracks no later than the completion of 16 ECE graduate credits.
 Please see the master's program page for more information.